medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 #### **Spreadsheet Area 2**

 Enter all data here.
-Data will be copied and created for to the other columns in area 3
+Data will be automatically copied for you to columns in area 3.

 #### **Spreadsheet Area 3**